-Anyone can make representations on planning grounds for or against the proposal, but they are required to do this in writing within 21 days of the date of the notification letter, site notice or press advertisement.
+Anyone can make representations on planning grounds for or against the proposal, but they are required to do this in writing.
+Representations should be received within 21 days of the date of the notification letter, site notice or press advertisement.
+The council can make a decision on the application following this 21 day period.
+If representations are received after 21 days but before the date a decision is made then they will be taken into account.

 Comments can be submitted or you can check the progress of an application online via Public Access.
 Your comments made online will not be visible to other people using the site.